lostcxuse/lostcxuse/README.md

   <a href="https://lostcxusex.straw.page/">ꜱᴛʀᴀᴡᴘᴀɢᴇ</a> -
   <a href="https://www.youtube.com/@lostcxuse">ʏᴏuᴛuʙᴇ</a> -

-  I do not have Tiktok/Insta/Pinterest << (platforms i do not have and the people with the user "lostcxuse" ISN'T ME. lostcxuse/lostcxuse_)
+  I do not have Tiktok/Insta/Pinterest << (platforms i do not have and the people with the user "lostcxuse" ISN'T ME. 'lostcxuse/lostcxuse_')

   $\color{Gray}{\textbf{All photos i'm using, including my pfp.
 (The banner, The pfp, The ribbon divider) CRDS TO THEM!!
 I DIDN'T MAKE ANY OF THEM!}}$

-Thanks for reading!! " Updating this later... when i'm not lazy XDD

 refresh page if text is all together.